vishalingole/HDP_Test_Q2/README.md

  3."Dept_sales_Gender_female_Decade1981_1990" This folder have the CSV file "00000_0" file which have the list of Sales department , all female employees which belong under "1981-1990" decade.

+ 4."Dept_sales_Gender_male_Deacde_1981_1990" This folder have the CSV file "000000_0" file which hav ethe list of  male employees from sales department, under 1981-1990 decade.